 Availability, personalization options and delivery dates are all crucial to your potential customers.
 In this manic gift shopping period, customers need to be reassured that their gifts will arrive on time, especially if they leave their shopping a bit late.

 Don’t make them guess when they will receive their items, or how long it takes to personalize their order.
-Instead, win their trust by displaying all delivery information as clearly as possible – if you can display it on the product page, you are in for a win. notonthehighstreet.com have mastered this on their product pages for personalizable products.
+Instead, win their trust by displaying all delivery information as clearly as possible - if you can display it on the product page, you are in for a win!
+Companies like notonthehighstreet.com have mastered this on their product pages for personalizable products.

 Also, consider if you have any items with a high profit margin and low shipping costs - it might be worth offering free shipping on these items to boost sales.